• Skip to primary navigation

 And as mentioned above, these Almond Thyme Sweet Potato Muffins are made with whole-food ingredients, contain no added sugars and are suitable for many dietary needs.

-Sweet potatoes are a great source of dietary fibre.
+Fibre-rich.
+Sweet potatoes are a great source of both insoluble and soluble fibre that can be beneficial to heart health and blood sugar balance.
 Just one muffin provides 4 grams of fibre, that's around 16% of a woman's recommended daily intake!
-Fibre plays an essential role in removing toxins, excess hormones and cholesterol from the body.

-Between the carotenes and vitamin C in sweet potatoes, thyme's variety of flavonoids, plus the richness of manganese, these Almond Thyme Savoury Sweet Potato Muffins are an excellent source of antioxidants.
+Antioxidant-rich.
+Between the carotenes and vitamin C in sweet potatoes, thyme's variety of flavonoids, plus the richness of manganese, these Savoury Muffins are an excellent source of antioxidants.

 Seasonal Benefits